vtsynergy/Analysis-AI/README.md

 **4. Model Download**

-The pre-trained segmentation model could be download from NVIDIA NGC:
+The pre-trained segmentation and classification model could be download from NVIDIA NGC:

 4.1.
 Go to the homepage of NVIDIA NGC [here](https://ngc.nvidia.com/signin) and Log in with a NVIDIA account.
 If you do not have a NVIDIA account, sign up first.